jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts10.md

 #### v.45-46
 >The circumcised believers who had come with Peter were astonished that the gift of the Holy Spirit had been poured out even on the Gentiles. <sup>46</sup>For they heard them speaking in tongues and praising God.

 Most Jewish teachers felt that the Spirit inspired only the most pious with divine utterances, or that the Spirit would mark God’s people in the future age.
 That Gentiles would receive the gift was unthinkable.
-Most importantly, the Spirit was an \*eschatological promise only for the people of the covenant (e.g., Is 44:3; Ezek 39:29).
-Gentiles obviously could not receive the gift if God had not accepted them, so he clearly had accepted them— even without circumcision
+Most importantly, the Spirit was an \*eschatological promise only for the people of the covenant (e.g., [Is 44:3](Isaiah44#v.3); [Ezek 39:29](Ezekiel39#v.29)).
+Gentiles obviously could not receive the gift if God had not accepted them, so he clearly had accepted them—even without circumcision
 #craigkeener